Eligible Programs & Courses

 Remedial coursework

-Remedial coursework is defined at Pima Community College as coursework numbered 001-099 in Math (MAT), Reading (REA), Writing (WRT), English as a Second Language (ESL), Integrated College Skills (ICS), and Academic and Critical Literacy (ACL).
+Remedial coursework is defined at PCC as coursework numbered 001-099 in Math (MAT), Reading (REA), Writing (WRT), English as a Second Language (ESL), Integrated College Skills (ICS), and Academic and Critical Literacy (ACL).
 A remedial course must be taught at the high school level to be eligible for federal student aid.
 Courses that do not meet this requirement are labeled in the schedule of classes as not eligible for federal financial aid.

 - A student may receive federal financial aid for up to 30 credits in remedial MAT, REA, WRT, ICS, and ACL courses as long as the course is required for the program of study.